 Appeon supports most PFC features.
-As such, under most situations the existing PFC code can also work under Appeon environment without any modifications.
+As such, under most situations the existing PFC code can also work under the Appeon environment without any modifications.
 However, there are a few features that are not supported.
 For that handful of unsupported features, Appeon would devise a workaround or alternate implementation of those features.
 Then, the PFC framework would be enhanced with any auto-sensing feature that would detect whether the PFC framework is being run as Client/Server or as Appeon Web.
 If Client/Server, then for those features that Appeon does not support it will execute the original Client/Server implementation.
 If Web, then only for those features that Appeon does not support it will execute the modified implementation.
+Refer to Processing PFC Applications for detailed instructions on how to modify the unsupported PFC features.